 - Officers, Pension Committee and Pension Board members should have the appropriate knowledge and skills to understand the investments and risks undertaken within the Fund. - The team supporting the Pension Fund needs to be appropriately resourced, including having access to external advice, to ensure successful management of the Fund. - Good returns, net of fees and costs, come from well-resourced and well governed Funds. - 5.
-All investments have a degree of financial risk but we should only accept financial risk where we have a strong belief that we will be rewarded for it. - Active management can deliver superior risk adjusted returns over time on a net of fees basis in certain markets. - Passive management provides the most cost effective means of gaining exposure where it is believed that active management is not expected to add value. - Costs matter and need to be managed and controlled. - 6.
+All investments have a degree of financial risk but we should only accept financial risk where we have a strong belief that we will be rewarded for it. - Active management can deliver superior risk adjusted returns over time on a net of fees basis in certain markets. - Passive management provides the most cost effective means of gaining exposure where it is believed that active management is not expected to add value. - Costs matter and need to be managed and controlled however cost alone should not drive decision-making the key consideration is return net of fees and costs. - 6.
 There are multiple risks to which the fund is exposed and those risks that are not sufficiently compensated should be mitigated, managed or avoided if possible. - Investors should be rewarded for giving up liquidity. - Investment risks are multi-faceted and will change over time. - Investors should be wary of investments where the promised return is out of proportion to the apparent risk. - Investors should be aware of potential misalignment of interests especially when coupled with superior access to information on the part of the investment managers and advisors. - 7.
-We should continually consider all risks in our investment process by investing responsibly, including environmental, social and corporate governance factors. - We expect management teams and board of directors to be responsive to their shareholders. - We will lead by example by ensuring we are an active shareholder and, where appropriate, utilising the scale of collaboration with other LGPS Funds.
+We should continually consider all risks in our investment process by investing responsibly, including environmental, social and corporate governance factors.